prince-makavana/interview-theory-new/Nodejs/multitenancy.md

 # Advantages and Disadvantage of multitenancy

 ## Advantages
-1) Costs - Multi tenant operation has lower const per user due to resources being shared
+1) Costs - Multi tenant operation has lower cost per user due to resources being shared
 2) Efficiency: Since the environment is the same for each customer, onboarding new customers is a faster process.

 ## Disadvantages